MayankGH7/animated-dark-toggle/README.md

 2. Open the `index.html` file in a web browser to see the animated dark mode button in action.

 3. You can customize the button's appearance and behavior by modifying the HTML, CSS, and JavaScript files as needed.

-## License

-This template is provided under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this code for both personal and commercial purposes.
-However, please give credit to the original author if you use it in your projects.

----

-Feel free to reach out if you have any questions or need further assistance with this template.